-NOTE 3-SCHEDULE OF CHANGES IN THE TOWN'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY AND SCHEDULE OF TOWN CONTRIBUTIONS
+NOTE 4-SCHEDULE OF CHANGES IN THE TOWN'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY AND SCHEDULE OF TOWN PENSION CONTRIBUTIONS

-In accordance with GASB Statement #68, Accounting and Financial Reporting for Pensions, the Town is required to disclose historical information for each of the prior ten years within a schedule of changes in the Town's proportionate share of the net pension liability and schedule of Town contributions.
-The Town implemented the provisions of GASB Statement #68 during the year ended December 31, 2015.
+In accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions, the Town is required to disclose historical information for each of the prior ten years within a schedule of changes in the Town's proportionate share of the net pension liability and schedule of Town pension contributions.
+The Town implemented the provisions of GASB Statement No. 68 during the year ended December 31, 2015.
 Accordingly, the historic information has only been presented for those years which information was readily available.
-Additional disclosures will be made in future years as the information becomes available.
+Additional disclosures will be made in future years as additional information becomes available.